 Take a quick look at how threat intelligence management with ThreatQ can help you reduce noise and focus on the threat.
 If you like what you see, schedule a demo for a deeper dive.

-Our approach to threat intelligence management
+The ThreatQuotient approach to threat intelligence management

-Analysts need a way to automatically ingest, consolidate, normalize and de-duplicate threat intelligence data in one manageable location.
+Analysts need a way to automatically ingest, normalize, correlate and de-duplicate threat intelligence data in one manageable location.
 While this external cyber threat data is commonly well-defined and understood, additional context from within the organization can vary wildly between industry verticals and companies.
 It’s vital that the threat intelligence management solution be able to consume and store these different data types as well as provide the capability to tailor data models to fit security teams’ needs.

 The next step is to prioritize the vast amounts of threat data aggregated in this central repository.
 However, what is a priority to one company may not be relevant to another.
 What is needed is the ability for analysts to control how scoring, prioritization and expiration should be done – tell the system what is more important and less important once, and let the system automatically score and re-score when new data and context is learned.
 As more data comes in, the threat intelligence management system will automatically tune itself, creating a threat library that provides consistent information tailored specifically for the company.